sonyxperiadev/timekeep/README.md

-When the Java broadcastreceiver gets one of the above intents, timekeep is called with store parameter and the time delta between the set date (in seconds) and /sys/class/rtc/rtc0/since_epoch is stored to a persistent property (persist.sys.timeadjust).
+When the Java broadcastreceiver gets one of the above intents, timekeep is called with store parameter and the time delta between the set date (in seconds) and /sys/class/rtc/rtc0/since_epoch is stored to a persistent property (persist.vendor.timeadjust).

 To restore the time timekeep is called with the restore parameter.
 The persistent property containing the time delta is then read together with the since_epoch value and settimeofday